open-policy-agent/gatekeeper/website/docs/pubsub-driver-walkthrough.md

 **Note:** For example, if we want to add a new driver to use `foo` instead of Dapr as a tool to publish violations.

 A driver must implement the `Connection` interface and a new `func NewConnection(_ context.Context, config interface{}) (connection.Connection, error)` method that returns a client for the respective tool.

-> The name of the method that returns a client could change, but the signature of the method must be the same.

 This newly added driver's `NewConnection` method must be used to create a new `pubSubs` object in [provider.go](https://github.com/open-policy-agent/gatekeeper/blob/master/pkg/pubsub/provider/provider.go).
 For example,